Urban League assistance programs near you.

 One option is the TBRA program.
 This service was designed to promote clients housing stability and keep people from being evicted.
 A primary goal is to act as a bridge to long term housing assistance programs, such as Section 8 vouchers.
 The Urban League can offer case management to help people gain self-sufficiency over the mid-to long term, which is a key to maintaining housing.
 Some of the offices also serve as refers to section 8 housing vouchers, which are for very low income families as well as the working poor.

-Financial Assistance may be provided as well.
+Emergency financial assistance may be provided as well.
 While not as common, and depends on funding and location, some Urban League Centers may have limited amounts of cash.
+Or they give free cards to help pay for gasoline, food and other critical needs.
 Any money is paid directly to the vendor or landlord.
 There may be grants for rent, utility bills, food, or medications.
 It is usually only for a crisis, and qualifications need to be met.

 Referrals – Case managers at most locations can help people apply for government and public assistance.
 For example, learn about and apply for LIHEAP, SNAP food stamps, WIC, and free or low cost health insurance plans.
 Information on a wide variety of social services may be available, and learn more on statewide resources for financial help.

-Job and Education services from the Urban League
+Free job and education services from the Urban League

 Job Finding and Employment Services - The Urban League realizes finding and keeping a job is key to self-sufficiency as well as improving economic status.
 Resources are available to help people find a job, increase their skills and education, and gain self-sufficiency.
-Access computer labs, resume reviews, jobs working from home, Entrepreneurship Center Programs and networking.
+Access computer labs, resume reviews, jobs working from home, Entrepreneurship Center Programs, free gas vouchers and networking.
 There are also job sessions held for people of all ethnicities and languages, including Spanish, Chinese, Korean, and other languages.

 The Department of Labor funds the Urban League Mature Worker Program (MWP).
 This employment programs focuses on serving unemployed, low-income, and even employed persons who are 55 years and older.
 The goal of MWP is to increase the number of part-time and full time senior as well as mature workers in the private sector workforce.
 The Urban League can help facilitate job training, employment retention services, and placement for seniors.